Civcraft/HitAdjust/README.md

 For mechanics testing purposes, not actual production use,likely unbalanced with default items.

 Config flags:

-hitdelay: 500 - Seconds of delay between hits in ms
+hitdelay- Seconds of delay between hits in ms

-invincibilitylength: 1 - Length of global invincibility period in ms
+invincibilitylength - Length of global invincibility period in ms

-knockbackmodifier: 1 - Multiplier for knockback amount
+knockbackmodifier - Multiplier for knockback amount

-meleeEnabled: true - HitAdjust applies to melee attacks
+meleeEnabled - HitAdjust applies to melee attacks

-bowEnabled: true - HitAdjust applies to bow attacks
+bowEnabled - HitAdjust applies to bow attacks

-charge: false - Users can 'charge' their sword by not hitting for up to 2 seconds, causing it to do extra damage (175% at default).
+charge - Users can 'charge' their sword by not hitting for up to 2 seconds, causing it to do extra damage (175% at default).
+Used to lower the effect and necessity of fast clicking/reflexive aiming in PvP